BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 ]
 ```

-Now we can make change:
+Now you can make change:

 ```
 bitcoin-cli -rpcwallet="seed" getrawchangeaddress